Donations for the 2019 sale will be accepted from Aug. 6 until Oct. 8

-In the meantime, you might try Goodwill, Salvation Army, the Elora Festival, or other charities that accept books and media for their sales.
+If you are unable to hold your donations until the August start date, you might try Goodwill, Salvation Army, the Elora Festival, or other charities that accept books and media for their sales.

 The Friends of the Guelph Public Library are very grateful for your donations – they help to make the sale the great success it has become year after year.
 This is what we accept and (with regret) cannot accept for the annual sale: